 A gift of $5.00 will feed one horse for a day!

-13 yr old Mare ~ Faith was malnourished and in need of a complete physical, vaccinations and farrier work.
+FAITH, 15 yr old mare ~ Faith was malnourished and in need of a complete physical, vaccinations and farrier work.
 Through our joint effort with Florence Area Humane Society, she is now completely rehabilitated.
 Faith does have an issue with a tendon from a previous injury, so will likely be best as a light riding trail horse or a calm pasture mate.
-We are in the beginning stages of our evaluation of her demeanor and knowledge, but look forward to getting very well acquainted with this beauty.
+We are still evaluating her knowledge, but have found her to be incredibly sweet-tempered.

-23 yr old Mare ~ Ivy came to us via surrender.
+IVY, 23 yr old mare ~ Ivy came to us via surrender.
 She was on a dirt lot and being fed only straw.
 She lacked vaccinations, farrier care, dental care and proper nutrition.
-In spite of her unhealthy state, she has the sweetest mannerisms and the light we see in her eyes is one of gratitude.
-She has begun her physical rehabilitation and will be fully vetted and get an enormous amount of love and care on the farm.
-We can't wait to see her transformation!
+In spite of her unhealthy state, she had the sweetest mannerisms and the light we saw in her eyes was one of gratitude.
+Since her intake, she has been receiving enormous amounts of love and affection on the farm while progressing through her physical rehabilitation.
+Her transformation has been amazing!

-20 year old Gelding ~ This little guy has been a long time love of ours at the rescue.
-With a super find size and loving attitude, Skye will stand for days to be loved on and groomed.
+SKYE, 20 year old gelding ~ This little guy has been a long time love of ours at the rescue.
+With a super fun size and loving attitude, Skye will stand for days to be loved on and groomed.
 A definite head turner and volunteer favorite.

 Part of rescue involves making assessments of each animal to determine their likeliness to be adopted to a forever home.
 Occasionally our consensus is to provide that forever home to the horse at H.O.P.E.
 Acres.
 The horses that are offered a life-long stay are unique ones who need long term medical care, treatment of life threatening illness, a life of leisure due to age or inability to take a rider because of physical or medical limitations.
 This is part of our commitment to ensure those who have suffered neglect, abuse or tragedy in their lives never again find themselves in harms way, without the care that they need and deserve.
 There is never a guarantee upon intake that these beautiful souls will find a family capable or well-suited to provide this, so our decision to take a rescue includes that forever care when necessary.

-14.2h, 27 yr old Bay Mustang Mare ~ This sweet girl has had a rough life and needed sufficient nutritional care and a place to retire.
+SAGE, 27 yr old bay Mustang mare ~ This sweet girl has had a rough life and needed sufficient nutritional care and a place to retire.
 She came in severely emaciated, in need of vaccinations, farrier work, dental work and a worming regimen.
 Because of her physical abuse, Sage has had a hard time learning to trust again, however over time, she has allowed a select few into her life and these volunteers love and care for her immensely.

 H.O.P.E.
 Acres Rescue, P.O.
 Box 2037, Goose Creek, South Carolina.
 (843) 412-3519